Lykoi Cat (Wolf Cat) Breed Full And Best Information

 The distinctive coat of the Lykoi entails minimal shedding and does not demand extensive brushing; however, it does require special attention.
 When brushing, opt for bristles that are exceptionally soft to avoid scratching their sensitive skin.
 Before purchasing a brush, conduct a test by running the bristles against the skin of your hand to ensure they are sufficiently gentle.

-Similar to completely hairless breeds, the Lykoi benefits from more frequent bathing than typical for cats.
+Similar to completely hairless breeds, the Lykoi benefits from more frequent bathing than is typical for cats.
 Employing a moisturizing shampoo during baths helps eliminate excess skin oil, preventing clogged pores that could lead to blackheads or a form of acne.
 The frequency of bathing varies among individual Lykoi cats, and seeking advice from your breeder or veterinarian is recommended regarding the ideal frequency and shampoo selection.

 To maintain short nails, trim your Lykoi’s nails weekly or every other week.
 During baths, inspect the ears, and if any wax or dirt is observed, use a pet ear cleaner and a cotton ball for ear cleaning.
 If the ears appear red or excessively dirty, scheduling a veterinary checkup is advisable.